-Special Issue Coeditors: Donald R. Lehman and Kelly Hewett
+Special Issue Coeditors: Donald R. Lehmann and Kelly Hewett

 Global marketing is being shaped in dramatic new ways with changes ushered in by internet, social, and mobile technologies.
 New forms of data and advances in computing power are reshaping firms.
 The proliferation of data and difficulty in generating insights to compete globally heightens the importance of methodological innovations.
 Furthermore, such data and methodological advances are increasingly important as understanding customer experience and engagement has grown in importance, especially in global contexts.
 In addition, marketing research in international contexts continue to pose particular challenges due to differences in data availability and reliability, acceptability of different data collection methods, and respondent tendencies in terms of their responses to primary data collection via surveys or experiments and the use of online, mobile or other means of collecting data.
 Therefore, the Journal of International Marketing is planning a special issue on data and methods for developing new insights in global marketing.

 Types of Papers

 This Special Issue will highlight scholarship that examines the importance of Data and Methods for developing insights in global marketing research.
 Manuscripts can focus on:

 - Comparing different methods to evaluate insights from global marketing data, including both the approaches to data collection and methods for analyzing data from different markets;

 - Presenting new methods to draw insights from cross-cultural or cross-national marketing data;

 - Highlighting the advantage of and/or challenges posed by underutilized methods in a global marketing context;

 - Assessing measurement issues in international marketing; or